 GOTS – Global Organic Textile Standard

-We have been working with GOTS*-certified organic cotton since the very beginning and today our collections consist of about 60-70% GOTS-certified garments yearly.
+We have been working with GOTS*-certified organic cotton a long time and today our collections consist of about over 70% GOTS-certified garments yearly.
 The standard guarantees 70-95% organic fibres inside the product, coming from organic cotton, organic wool, organic linen and others.
 The remaining non-organic % of the composition must also be in sustainable materials, either recycled or eco-friendly regenerated fibres from unthreatened and certified forestry like Modal® or Tencel®.
 GOTS demands rigid environmental criteria on the entire manufacturing process, from raw material to final product.
 It includes everything from farming, harvesting, production, processing, manufacturing, packaging and branding.
-There are strict regulations about chemical use and recycling and waste management.
+There are strict regulations about chemical use, recycling and waste management.
 Whereas the cultivation of conventional cotton relies heavily upon the use of toxic pesticides and GMO organic cotton employs crop rotation, beneficial insects and other natural methods to ensure the health of soil and water sources.
-As importantly, GOTS does not only include environmental criteria throughout the whole process, but social- and animals’ rights criteria as well.
+As importantly, GOTS does not only include environmental criteria throughout the whole process, but social criteria regarding working environment, salary, working time and child labour as well.

 OCS – Organic Content Standard

 The Organic Content Standard is used on our products where GOTS can’t cover.
 While GOTS requires 70-95% organic fibres in the product, OCS requires only 5%.
-This means OCS is a good alternative certification to GOTS as it controls the organic products that are blended with other fibres, for example our french terry program where we mix organic cotton and Modal®.
-The OCS is a third party verification that proves the final product actually contains organic fibres, by tracing and checking each process along the supply chain.
-Organic cotton is not the only organic material covered in the standard – organic linen, organic hemp, organic wool etc and others are covered as well.
+This means OCS is a good alternative certification to GOTS when controlling the organic products that are blended with other fibres, for example silky sweat fleece program where we mix organic cotton and Modal®.
+The OCS is a third party verification that proves the final product contains organic fibres, by tracing and checking each process along the supply chain.
+Organic cotton is not the only organic material covered in the standard – organic linen, organic hemp, organic wool etc. and others are covered as well.

 GRS – Global Recycle Standard

 This standard is a complete whole-chain standard certifying the final fabric or final product from the first phase of raw material to the end.
 It control and trace that there is actually recycled content inside the material and also includes environmental principles, a chemical restrictions list and social working conditions requirements.
-With recycled polyester and polyamide being the most common recycled fibres, cotton and others are applicable to.
+With recycled polyester and recycled polyamide being the most common recycled fibres, recycled cotton, recycled wool and others are applicable to.
+Read more here:

 OEKO-TEX® Standard 100

 This certification is an independent testing system for raw materials, midway textile products and finished textile products, covering all phases in the production process.
-The system assures that our products do not contain any harmful chemicals, such as illegal substances, “fake regulated” substances and known harmful substances for the children’s health and environment.
+The system tests for illegal substances and known harmful substances for health and environment.

-The Fairtrade certification ensures that cotton farmers receive fairer working and living conditions and better paid – however unfair the conventional cotton market currently is.
-By increasing unit prices for buyers, the farmers are able to make their production more strong and sustainable.
+The Fairtrade certification ensures that cotton farmers receive fairer working and living conditions and better paid – however strong the cotton market currently is.
+By increasing unit prices for us as buyers, the farmers are able to make their production more strong and sustainable.
 They are also obliged to have an environmental protection policy regarding water, chemical and waste management.
 Meanwhile, they are also encouraged to make their production organic if possible.

 Fairtrade certified products for Mini Rodini will always be organic as well.
 Having certifications from two different third parties is an extra security and control that proves the product is sustainably and fairly made.